Navigation » List of Schools » Glendale Community College » Accounting » Accounting 150 – Principles of Income Taxation » Fall 2021 » Final Exam

 C Taxpayers who participate in an employer-sponsored retirement plan are allowed to deduct contributions to a traditional IRA regardless of their AGI.

-D A single taxpayer with no earned income is not allowed to deduct contributions to traditional IRAs.
+D Taxpayers with high income are not allowed to contribute to traditional IRAs.

 Question #35